kxgames/glooey/docs/composing_widgets.rst

    checkbox = WesnothLabeledCheckbox('Toggle something')
    gui.add(checkbox)

-The most unfamiliar part of this code is the call to ``self._attach_child()``.
+The most unfamiliar part of this code is the call to `~Widget._attach_child()`.
-You can think of this method as the behind-the-scenes version of the ``add()`` methods that containers like HBox, VBox, and Grid have.
+You can think of this method as the behind-the-scenes version of the ``add()`` methods that containers like `HBox`, `VBox`, and `Grid` have.
 More specifically, it makes the given widget (``hbox`` in this case) a child of the widget that the method is being called on (``self`` in this case).
 Child widgets are placed and drawn relative to their parents, and parent widgets are obligated to make enough room for all their children.

-The leading underscore in ``_attach_child()`` indicates that this method is not part of the public Widget interface.
+The leading underscore in `~Widget._attach_child()` indicates that this method is not part of the public Widget interface.
 In other words, you shouldn't call this method unless you're writing a widget class.
 The reason is that most widgets don't know how to handle having children attached to them.
 Those that do provide public methods like ``add()`` that attach children and keep track of what to do with them.

 Polished implementation